PatrickMcCornack/PNNL_Wildfire/README.md

 __train_models__: The model training component of fuels_modeling_wrapper.
 Given paths to sample point shapefiles, trains and saves sklearn Histogram-based Gradient Boosting Classifier models for each FVT/FVC/FVH/F40.
 Includes functions to evalute model results by performing a train/test split on the sample points data.

-__update_rasters__: The prediction component of fuels_modeling_wrapper.
-Given paths to raster inputs, generates predicted rasters as specified above.

-__NOTE__: The bulk of the code in train_models and all of the code in update_rasters is redundant to fuels_modeling_wrapper.
-They are included here as reference while fuels_modeling_wrapper is under development.
+__NOTE__: Most of the code in train_models is redundant to fuels_modeling_wrapper.
+It additionally has code to quickly evaluate model performance by performing a train/test split on the sample points.